 After learning well on SpringBoard platform, AndyT was very resourceful and leveraged on his own private contacts to find his way into a Chinese brokerage firm expanding its business in South East Asia, covering stocks on China and Hong Kong talking to fund managers &analysts.
 This is a perfect example of how hungry and passionate one needs to be to get into front office in our finance industry.

-NLH finally make it into a regional bank!
+NLH finally make it into a regional investment bank from public sector!

 NLH first came to SpringBoard seminar-style events in 2012, prior to the revamped SpringBoard.
 She had graduated with an Economics degree and was working in the civil service.
 When SpringBoard platform was revamped in late 2012, she was one of the first few to come on board, in the good hands of our star mentor Ruishan.
 She learnt her financial modeling skills well under Ruishan, and quickly progressed to Advanced state.